 If you need help, you can firstly try searching our FAQs on Just Ask and if you don't find an answer, you can

-stop processing SCONUL Access applications as the SCONUL Access scheme is currently suspended
+Sadly, we have had to stop processing SCONUL Access applications as the SCONUL Access scheme is currently suspended nationally.

 Our referencing page is your complete guide to referencing, which explains everything you need to know to correctly reference in-text and create your bibliography, including examples of most source types.